Biblical Research & Education Resources

 "Mark declared, who is called "stump-fingered", because he had rather small fingers in comparison with the stature of the rest of his body.
 He was the interpreter of Peter.
 After the death of Peter himself he wrote down this same gospel in the regions of Italy." (quoted in Lane 9)

 In terms of fixing a date for the Mark's book, 55-65 would be a reasonable time frame considering Mark's presence with Peter the second time he went to Rome (1Pet 5:13), although Robinson's earlier date is worth considering.
-Christian scholars typically believe that Mark was written at a time when disciples in Rome were enduring Neronian persecution.
+Christian scholars typically believe that Mark was written at a time when disciples in Rome were enduring persecution under Caesar Nero.
 However, the suffering Messiah was someone with whom Jewish disciples could relate in earlier decades given the hostile opposition of unbelieving Jews recorded in the book of Acts and Paul's letters.
 Unfortunately, Mark offers no information that would conclusively settle the debate about the contemporary situation.

 · Mark's purpose is to declare that Yeshua is Messiah and Son of God who has inaugurated the Kingdom of God and fulfilled the promises made to the patriarchs.